httpie/cli/README.rst

 Querystring parameters
 ----------------------

-If you find yourself manually constructing URLs with on the terminal, you may appreciate the ``param==value`` syntax for appending URL parameters.
+If you find yourself manually constructing URLs with querystring parameters on the terminal, you may appreciate the ``param==value`` syntax for appending URL parameters.
 With that, you don't have to worry about escaping the ``&`` separators for your shell.
 Also, special characters in parameter values,